akka/akka/akka-docs/rst/scala/typed-channels.rst

 their types will not be derived from a meaningful common supertype; instead the least upper bound will probably be :class:`AnyRef`.
 If a typed channel reference only had the capability to express a single type, this type would then be no restriction anymore.
+This loss of type safety caused by the need of handling multiple disjoint sets of types is called “type pollution”, the term was coined by Prof. Philip Wadler.

-One solution to this is to never expose references describe more than one channel at a time.
+One solution to this is to never expose references describing more than one channel at a time.
 But where would these references come from?
-It would be very difficult to make this construction process type-safe, and it would also be an inconvenient restriction, since message ordering guarantees only apply for the same sender–receive pair, and if there are relations between the messages sent on multiple channels those would need more boilerplate code to realize than if all interaction were possible through a single reference.
+It would be very difficult to make this construction process type-safe, and it would also be an inconvenient restriction, since message ordering guarantees only apply for the same sender–receive pair: if there are relations between the messages sent on multiple channels then implementing this mixed-channel communication would incur programmatic and runtime overhead compared to just sending to the same untyped reference.

 The other solution thus is to express multiple channel types by a single channel reference, which requires the implementation of type lists and